SummerSlam (2020): Preliminary matches

 In the next match, Seth Rollins (accompanied by Murphy) fought Dominik Mysterio (accompanied by his father, Rey Mysterio) in a Street Fight.
 This was Dominik's first match as a WWE wrestler.
 Dominik performed a Russian Legsweep on Rollins from the top turnbuckle onto table below.
 Later on, Rey Mysterio tried to interfere but Dominik told him not to do so.
 Later on, Rollins handcuffed Rey to the second rope.
-In the end, Rollins performed The Stomp on Dominik to win the match.
+In the end, Rollins performed The Stomp on Dominik in front of Rey to win the match.

 Next, Sasha Banks (accompanied by Bayley) defended the Raw Women's Championship against Asuka.
 During the match, Banks performed a Powerbomb from the ring apron on Asuka.
 Asuka applied an Ankle Lock on Banks, who rolled through.
 Asuka countered a Superplex attempt into a DDT on Banks for a nearfall.
 Asuka performed a Missile Dropkick from the top rope on Banks for a nearfall.
 Banks attempted a Frog Splash, but Asuka moved out of the way.
 Asuka then applied the Asuka Lock on Banks, who countered into a pinning combination for a nearfall, after which, Banks applied the Bank Statement.
 As Banks brought Asuka to the middle of the ring, Asuka countered into the Asuka Lock, but Banks escaped.
 The end saw a similar situation from the event's SmackDown Women's Championship match occur, with the roles of Banks and Bayley switched, however, Bayley moved out of the way.
 Asuka then attacked Bayley, but as Banks attempted the Bank Statement, Asuka reversed into the Asuka Lock to force Banks to submit, thus winning the title for a second time.